-Notice of accommodation for applicants with disabilities was included in all recruitment postings in 2016; those invited for interviews and testing were actively offered accommodation.
+Notice of accommodation for applicants with disabilities continues to be included in all recruitment postings; those invited for interviews and testing are actively offered accommodation.
 New employees were provided with information on our accessibility policy and practices as well as our emergency evacuation and support procedures.
 Our policies and procedures are available for ongoing reference on our employee intranet.